Florafelt Vertical Garden Guide

 It’s a Whole New Way To Garden

-Growing a living wall is easy with Florafelt Vertical Garden Planters.
+It’s easy to grow a vertical garden with Florafelt Pocket Panel living wall system.
 Our hand-made planters are designed to use the micro fibers in PET felt so that all the plants are watered equally.
 The felt is made from recycled plastic water bottles, a non-toxic fiber that is indestructible and tough.
 This amazing material provides a safe growing medium that is pH neutral and non-reactive, so you can garden organically right on your wall.
 It's even safe for vegetables and herbs!
 Roots grow right into the felt, which comes alive thanks to the microbiology in the soil.

-Florafelt planters come with our custom Root-Wrapping system.
+Florafelt Pocket Panels come with our custom Root-Wrap system.
 It lets you change and rearrange your living wall at will, while maintaining the integrity of every plant in its own soil.

 Growing in synthetic felt allows unlimited possibilities.
 Parisian designer Patric Blanc has some of the longest-living, largest and most gorgeous living walls to date, many planted in the mid 1970s.
 They grow in synthetic felt, which is ideal for breathability and allows for fully mature root development.
 Florafelt has taken this concept and added pockets created from the same material for ease of installation and plant replacement.